Valuations and Breaks

 Additional detail about how the Bank of England uses its balance sheet for policy purposes can be found at The Bank of England Balance Sheet.

 Each Thursday the Bank of England publishes on its website a summary balance sheet, known as the Bank Return, showing its main assets and liabilities at close of business on the previous day.
 Each Monday, the latest weekly Bank return data will be added to the full time series on the Statistical Interactive Database.
-The Bank return is reproduced monthly in Table B1.1.1 of Monetary and Financial Statistics (Bankstats) on the 21st working following the end of the period or subject to the published schedule of releases.
+The Bank return is reproduced monthly in Table B1.1.1 of Bankstats (Monetary and Financial Statistics) on the 21st working following the end of the period or subject to the published Statistical release calendar.
 In addition, the Bank's contribution to the MFI balance sheet is published monthly in Table B2.2 of the same publication.

 Following Bank of England money market reform on 18 May 2006, the presentation of the data was changed: Table B1.1.1 replaced Table B1.1.
 Consequently, the final observation in Table B1.1 is 17 May and the first observation for data in this table is 24 May (with the exception of Bank of England notes in circulation and notes in Banking Department which appear in both tables).
 The Bank Return now comprises a consolidated balance sheet, as well as separate balance sheets for Issue and Banking Departments.